 § $105 per month scholarships one child in the Early Learning Center

-While service extends to all residents in Davidson County, our primary service is to the approximately 9,000 youth and their families attending the 14 schools in the Stratford cluster of MNPS and Maplewood High School.
-Currently, our community work focuses on four of the most distressed neighborhoods in Nashville, including Cayce Place, CWA Plaza Apartments, the Shelby Hills neighborhood and Historic Edgefield neighborhood, all within Census tracts 117, 119, 192, and 193.
+While service extends to all residents in Davidson County, our primary service is to the approximately 10,000 youth and their families attending schools in the Stratford, Maplewood, and McGavock clusters.
+Currently, our community work focuses on two of the most distressed neighborhoods in Nashville, Cayce Place and Napier/Sudekum.

 The Board of Directors clearly understands that Martha O’Bryan Center is a strong non-profit performer, responsive to neighborhood needs as well as city priorities.
 In this, our 120th year of serving Nashville’s most vulnerable families, we find ourselves evaluating our tremendous growth over the past 12 years (218%).
 As an organization focused on deep and meaningful community change, we are working with national experts to ensure that the governance structure between community centers and schools is efficient and streamlined.
 Our successes have been built by the historically strong guidance and support of our Board and the dynamic subject matter expertise and visionary leadership of our staff.